Xc Logo

 Primary evidence is a continuously recorded IGC tracklog containing altitude data.
 Your tracklog must also contain your pilot name and must include a security signature (a G record, automatically added by conforming software) which will be checked later to ensure that the data has not been altered.

-A continuously recorded tracklog must have at least one position recorded every 60 seconds, although it is recommended that the recording interval be set between 5 and 15 seconds.
-Please note that our system cannot currently accept tracklogs that are recorded at sub-second intervals.
+A continuously recorded tracklog must have at least one position recorded every 20 seconds, although it is recommended that the recording interval be set between 5 and 15 seconds.
+Please note that tracklogs that are recorded at sub-second intervals cannot be accepted.

 The tracklog must provide unequivocal evidence that no intermediate landing was made and must generally substantiate the flight.
-Your tracklog must include your claimed start point, any turnpoints, and finish point.
-It should also contain your takeoff and landing, to allow us to calibrate the tracklog altitude trace.
+Your tracklog should contain your takeoff and landing, to allow us to calibrate the tracklog altitude trace.
+If both of these are missing we will be unable to check your altitude and your flight will not be accepted.
+A tracklog that includes the landing is always preferable as a tracklog that ends at altitude as you are approaching airspace may not be accepted.

 4.3 Track Breaks